-▲ MORFEE LAKE (1ST & 2ND BEACH)
+MORFEE LAKE (1ST & 2ND BEACH)

-Divided by a large sandbar, Morfee Lake's unique geography allows for both motorized and non-motorized traffic.
-First Beach is reserved for canoes, kayaks, and electric motorboats and features an outdoor beach volleyball court and family-friendly swimming area.
+Morfee Lake's sandbar divides motorized and nonmotorized traffic.
+First Beach, reserved for canoes, kayaks, and electric motorboats, offers a family-friendly swimming area, beach volleyball, and the new Bongo Park-a floating trampoline and slide.
 Motorized watercraft and pets are welcome at Second Beach.
-Both beaches have picnic tables, fire pits, and outdoor grills.
+Both beaches feature picnic tables, fire pits, and outdoor grills, making them perfect for gatherings.